-Inspired by a Workonomy discussion I had with BigCommerce Editor-in-Chief and CEO of Doris Sleep, Tracey Wallace, you’ll find insight into how a small business can compete with the ‘big guys’ (meaning they’ve got money to spend) using theories revolved around SEO, product pages, and what Google takes into consideration when ranking your website.
+Inspired by an interview with BigCommerce Editor-in-Chief and CEO of Doris Sleep, Tracey Wallace, you’ll find insight into how a small business can compete with the ‘big guys’ (meaning they’ve got money to spend) using theories revolved around SEO, product pages, and what Google takes into consideration when ranking your website.

 Product pages are the ‘new’ landing pages

 This practice can improve conversion rates AND increase time spent on your website (which increases the value/ranking of your website).
 There was a time where your landing page experience was the most important aspect of your online business, but data shows that if your interface is too complex or if it requires multiple clicks to actually purchase your product, you can lose out on customers.
 It’s important to make it as easy as possible for your customers to purchase what you’re selling.

 That’s where your product page comes into play.
 If you treated it like a landing page, what would you include besides just the product and description?

 Aside from video (of which I’m sure Tracey is working on!), a strong product page has all of these components.
 If I ever had a question about a printing service for my business, I can look at this page because it answers every and anything I would ask regarding what kind of printing service best suits my needs.